 The main public square of Volterra and the social hub of the town, Piazza dei Priori, is the best place to go to start your visit.
 The square is typically bustling with visitors and locals alike and is home to some of the most interesting buildings in town.
 One of the premier structures you’ll find here is Palazzo dei Priori, which is now the city’s Town Hall — the oldest in all of Tuscany.

 On the opposite side of the square, you’ll find Palazzo Pretorio and the astounding tower of Torre del Podesta.
 If you look close enough on the top of the tower, you’ll find a statue that has affectionately become known as Porcellino to the locals (translating to Piglet).
 Besides the impressive structures, you’ll also find many restaurants, shops, and cafes for you to explore and enjoy.
+You can visit the square on your own or join a walking tour.

 Walk through the popular gate of the town walls, Porta San Francesco, and you’ll see an incredible structure in the distance.
 A Roman theater dating all the way back to the first century stands tall among the excavated earth around it.